-There were no changes in or material disagreements with our independent auditors on any matter of accounting principles or financial statement disclosure during this period.
-Aggregate fees paid by the Association for services rendered by its independent auditor, PricewaterhouseCoopers LLP (PwC), for the year ended December 31, 2019 were \$75,839, which includes reimbursement for expenses.
+There were no changes in or material disagreements with the Association's independent auditors on any matter of accounting principles or financial statement disclosure during this period.
+Aggregate fees paid by the Association for services rendered by its independent auditor, PricewaterhouseCoopers LLP (PwC), for the year ended December 31, 2020 were

+\$73,568, which includes reimbursement for expenses.
 Fees were for the annual audit of the Consolidated Financial Statements.